bikashxsharma/hammer-app/README.md

 *Future plan*
 - To use Google firebase for backend and database
-- Attach real time stamp, and show latest post on top
+- Attach real time stamp, and show the latest post on top

 *What I have done so far?*
 - Created components for Post, Hammer, Post input & Navbar